 As a business owner he has made a commitment to the local area and uses his business activities to create a positive impact in the community, providing jobs, skills, and investment.
-Previously he worked in the newspaper industry for 23 years; latterly as Group Commercial Director and Assistant MD for Guardian Media Groups Regional Media Division.
+Previously he worked in the newspaper industry; latterly as Group Commercial Director and Assistant MD for Guardian Media Groups Regional Media Division.

 Janet is a former headteacher with a passion for supporting disadvantaged children.

 Janet is extremely well-respected, and prior to retirement she assisted local schools where improvement was required.
 As an experienced Trustee sitting on the boards of other MATs, Janet’s areas of expertise include school improvement, the analysis of school data, and strategic planning.
 Janet is a firm believer in forging links with the local communities surrounding our schools, and carries out valuable work in supporting and developing community partnerships.

 Ashley is a qualified business coach and communication trainer working with and advising small and medium-sized businesses and service providers.